raphaellondner-okta/okta.github.io/_source/docs/api/resources/oidc.md

 ### Signature

-This is the digital signature that Okta signs, using the public key identified by the `kid` property in the header section.
+This is the digital signature that Okta signs, using the public key identified by the <em>kid</em> property in the header section.

 ### ID Token Claims